hagarrnabil/LDA/README.md

 # LDA
-Implementing Linear Discrminant Analysis from scratch and built in to see the difference in accuracy.
+Implementing Linear Discriminant Analysis from scratch and built in to see the difference in accuracy.